bhamrick/precision_system/README.md

 ## After 10-12 1NT

-* 2♣️ Stayman, generally invitational but garbage stayman allowed.
-With garbage stayman style hands you can also consider waiting for opponents to double and then utilize the runout system.
+* 2♣️ Stayman.
+The same weak hands are allowed as over the 14-16 1NT.
+With these weak hands you can also consider waiting for opponents to double and then utilize the runout system.
 * 2♦️!
 Game forcing Stayman
 * 2♥️ To play
 * 2♠️ To play